tomdee/calico-docker-prototype/L2RoutedPrototype.md

         sudo apt-get update
         sudo apt-get install docker.io

+* ipset installed, on each server.
+For example, on Ubuntu:

+        sudo apt-get install ipset

 _All commands from here on assume that you are running as root._

 #### Setup and installation